Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Introduction

 Our main subject is the defocusing massive nonlinear wave equation

-on two-dimensional spatial domain $\R^2$.
-This equation was previously solved on periodic domain by Oh and Thomann \cite{oh_invariant_2020}.
+on spatial domain $\R^2$.
+This equation with Gibbsian initial data (and a more general nonlinearity) was previously solved on $\Tor^2$ by Oh and Thomann \cite{oh_invariant_2020}.
 The main result of this article can be stated as follows:

-\begin{theorem}[Global existence and uniqueness] Let $\mu$ be the product of infinite-volume $\phi^4$ and white-noise measures, and $\varepsilon > 0$.
-For $\mu$-almost all initial data and any $T > 0$, the nonlinear wave equation~\eqref{eq:nlw} has a unique global solution in the weighted space $L^2([0,T];\; H^{-2\varepsilon}(\rho))$. \end{theorem}
+\begin{theorem}[Global existence and uniqueness] Let $\vec{\mu}$ be the product of infinite-volume $\phi^4$ and white noise measures and fix $\varepsilon > 0$.
+Let $H^{-\varepsilon}(\rho)$ be the Besov space with a sufficiently integrable polynomial weight $\rho$.
+For $\vec{\mu}$-almost all initial data, the nonlinear wave equation~\eqref{eq:nlw} has a unique mild solution in $C(\R_+;\, H^{-\varepsilon}(\rho))$. \end{theorem} The precise definition of $H^{-\varepsilon}(\rho)$ is given in Section~\ref{sec:besov}, and of mild solution in Definition~\ref{def:Solution Whole Space}.

-Our approach is to first construct solutions in periodic domains $[{-L},{L}]^2$, and then approximate infinite-volume solutions with them.
-The high-level proof strategy in a periodic domain goes back to Bourgain: \begin{enumerate} \item Define a probability distribution on the initial data. \item Prove deterministic well-posedness for time interval $[0,\tau]$ when the initial data belongs to some set $A$ of large probability.
+Our approach is to construct solutions on periodic domains $\Lambda_L \coloneqq [{-L},{L}]^2$ and then approximate infinite-volume solutions with them.
+The high-level proof strategy on periodic domain goes back to Bourgain: \begin{enumerate} \item Define a probability distribution on the initial data. \item Prove deterministic wellposedness for time interval $[0,\tau]$ when the initial data belongs to some set $A$ of large probability.
 The small time $\tau$ depends on the size of $A$. \item Prove that the probability measure is invariant in time under the equation. \item Intersect the sets of initial and final values, which have same probability by invariance.
-By iteration, the probability of blow-up by time $T = n\tau$ is bounded by $n(1-\Prob(A))$. \item Use stochastic estimates to show that an increase of $\Prob(A)$ cancels the corresponding increase of iterations $n$; thus the probability of blow-up can be made arbitrarily small. \end{enumerate} This argument reduces the global solution theory into understanding the invariance and large deviations of a suitable probability measure.
-To show invariance, we use finite-dimensional approximation. \mbox{Liouville}'s theorem states that the Gibbs measure associated to the Hamiltonian formulation of \eqref{eq:nlw} is invariant.
+By iteration, the probability of blow-up by time $T = n\tau$ is bounded by $n(1-\Prob(A))$. \item Use stochastic estimates to show that an increase of $\Prob(A)$ cancels the corresponding increase of iterations $n$; thus the probability of blow-up can be made arbitrarily small. \end{enumerate} This argument reduces the global-in-time solution theory into understanding the invariance and large deviations of the Gibbs measure.
+To show invariance, we use finite-dimensional approximation. \mbox{Liouville}'s theorem states that the Gibbs measure associated to the Hamiltonian of Fourier-truncated \eqref{eq:nlw} is invariant.
 These approximate measures converge in total variation to the untruncated, periodic-domain measures.